Noel Novices' Chase

 The Noel Novices' Chase is a Grade 2 National Hunt steeplechase in Britain.
-It is run at Ascot over a distance of about 2 miles and 5 furlongs (2 miles 5 furlongs and 8 yards, or 4,231 metres), and during its running there are 17 fences to be jumped.
+It is run at Ascot over a distance of about 2 miles and 3 furlongs (2 miles 2 furlongs and 175 yards, or 3,781 metres), and during its running there are 16 fences to be jumped.
 The race is scheduled to take place each year in December.

 The race was known as the Peter Cox Novices' Chase until 1989.

-Prior to 2015 it was run over 2 miles and 3 furlongs.
+Records

+Leading jockey since 1970 (5 wins):